-First published in the monthly congregational “Notes” for June 2016
+[first published in the monthly congregational “Notes”, September, 2016]

-[First published in the monthly congregational “Notes” for April, 2016.]
+[first published in the monthly congregational “Notes” for July, 2016]

 Confessing our sins is most necessary; we will not begin to repent of them until we acknowledge that we are sinners by nature [we naturally want to sin] and in action [we automatically do sinful things].
 But what is confession?
 The word “confess” simply means to acknowledge openly and freely from the heart, so that in the Bible the same word is used of those who “acknowledge” Jesus as the true and only Saviour and Lord [e.g. Matt 10:32, Rom 10:9, 1 Jn 4:15 etc.] This breadth of meaning helps us understand the words in James 5:16, where we read, “Confess your sins one to another, and pray for one another that you might be healed.”
 Some take this verse to teach that Christians should so share their lives that they must always confess all…continue reading